atgu/GWASpy/README.rst

 Installation
 ------------

-For now you can install preimp_qc using the command below.
+For now you can install preimp_qc and its dependencies using the command below.
 In the near future, it will be uploaded to pypi

 .. code:: bash

-   pip install -r requirements.txt python setup.py sdist pip install dist/preimp_qc-0.1.0.tar.gz
+   bash env-setup.sh

 Usage
 -----